swiftyfinch/Rugby/Docs/commands-help/env.md

 <br>

-### Keep hash YML files
+### Keep hash YAML files

-A flag to keep yaml files with target hash in the binaries folder.
+A flag to keep YAML files with target hash in the binaries folder.
 ```objc
 RUGBY_KEEP_HASH_YAMLS=YES rugby
 ```